prubin73/pseudolst/README.md

 This repository contains a LyX module to facilitate creation of pseudocode listings using the `listings` LaTeX package.
 It is available under the GPLv3 open-source license.
+Installation instructions are in the user's guide.

 The current (beta) version is 0.1.